-1. While pressing tabs on shelf supports on the right wall, lift the shelf out of the grooves in the supports

-2. Pull shelf sideways until shelf rods come out of holes on left wall.

-3. Select desired shelf height and insert rods into holes on left wall.
+- 1. While pressing tabs on shelf supports on the right wall, lift the shelf out of the grooves in the supports. - 2.
+Pull the shelf sideways until shelf rods come out of the holes on the left wall - Select desired shelf height and insert the rods into holes on the left wall.